artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 Yarn is significantly faster, has a determinate process for setting up projects and uses a lockfile by default to ensure everyone using the project gets the exact same dependency tree.
 It uses NPM as a server, and so you get the same node modules as with the NPM cli.

-Sometimes Yarn gives you pleasant surprises too, my favourite being that `yarn run [x]` will check to see if that is a local command that you could run, saving a bunch of redundant settings.
+Sometimes Yarn gives you pleasant surprises too, my favourite being that `yarn [x]` will check to see if that is a local command that you could run, saving a bunch of redundant settings.

 Converting a codebase can be as simple as going into your project and running: